Kilcoy

 Kilcoy faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.6%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 41.0% of residents aged 15+ holding them, including advanced diplomas (10.6%) and certificates (30.4%).
-Educational participation is high, with 28.6% of residents currently enrolled in formal education.
+Bachelor degrees are most prevalent at 12.3%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.5%).
+Vocational credentials are held by 41.0% of residents aged 15 and above, with advanced diplomas at 10.6% and certificates at 30.4%.
+Educational participation is high, with 28.6% of residents currently enrolled in formal education, including 11.5% in primary, 10.4% in secondary, and 2.1% in tertiary education.

 Frequently Asked Questions - Education